reframejs/reframe/docs/getting-started.template.md

 </html>
 ~~~

-As the source code shows we load JavaScript code.
+As the HTML code shows we load JavaScript code.
 The JavaScript code (that bundles React and `TimeComponent`) mounts a `<TimeComponent/>` element onto the DOM.
 The mounted `<TimeComponent/>` then updates the DOM every second and the current time is continuously updated.